icon

 Research has shown that TENS therapy can effectively reduce abdominal pain.
 A 2006 study showed TENS to reduce pain during recovery from abdominal surgery.
 One study even found that TENS therapy can aid in digestion by increasing the salivary flow.

-TENS therapy can be incredibly useful in treating the feet with several TENS products specifically made to target foot pain available.
+TENS therapy can be incredibly useful in treating the feet.
+Several TENS products specifically target foot pain.
 The British Orthopedic Foot and Ankle Society recommends TENS therapy for heel pain in particular.
 Additionally, TENS therapy can strengthen the foot muscle to help treat foot drop.

 Are TENS Units Safe?